 Hartland Orchard pumpkin patch is the closest to the town of Front Royal.
 It’s conveniently located just one exit down on I-66.
 Here, you’ll also find delicious pumpkin pies in the store.

 Heading in the opposite direction, you’ll find several options for pumpkins and fun.
 Wayside Farm Fun, Hill High Farm, and Great Country Farms are all in the Winchester/Berryville area.
 These family-friendly options include various side attractions, such as corn mazes, hayrides, and pumpkin guns.
 Be sure to check ahead when planning your trip, though.
-Due to COVID, advance tickets are required on certain days at both Wayside Farm and Great Country Farms.
+You need to book tickets at to reserve your time slot at both Wayside Farm and Great Country Farms.
+With a limited number of tickets available, it’s best to plan in advance to avoid missing out.

 Pumpkin Carving and Eating Tips